weaver/DefineJS/README.md

 `name`, `version`, `dependencies`, &c.
 The module loader uses this information to find modules in other packages.

-Use the `defjs` script where you would normally use `node`.
+Use the `defjs` command where you would normally use `node`.
 This will bootstrap the DefineJS module loader and run your program.
-If you run into trouble, try the help command:
+If you have trouble, try the `help` command:

     defjs help

-Load up a project with a `package.json` file at the top-level like this.
-Whatever is defined as `main` in your package will be automatically loaded (or `./lib/index` by default).
+Start a project with a `package.json` file at the top-level like this.
+Whatever is defined as `main` in the package will be automatically loaded (or `./lib/index` by default).

     defjs /path/to/project

-Or, run a script.
-Scripts need a package to help resolve module names.
+To run a script directly, specify a package to help resolve module names.
 If there's not a `package.json` in the current directory, specify one with the `-p` option.

     defjs -p /my/package ~/bin/script.js